daneroo/nix-garden/README.md

 # NixOS First Steps

-These are experiments with NixOS and NixPkgs on MacOS
+These are experiments with Nix; on NixOS, Ubuntu and on MacOS

-This is a testing ground for a repo that will host NixOS flake based configs.
+This should eventually replace my dotfiles repo.

 ## Objectives

+- [ ] Consolidate `nixvana` and `fleek-garden` repos.
+- [ ] TODO alejandra for VSCode
 - Minimal Flake based config
+  - Home Manager
+  - NoxOS config
+  - nix-darwin config
 - Associated bootstrap from fresh NixOS install - one liner!
 - Stretch goals:
   - Injecting secrets (age?)